 This collection contains personal journals from Billingsley’s numerous trips to the Grand Canyon prior to his professional career as a geologic cartographer.
 Also included are Billingsley’s Masters thesis on the geology of Tuckup Canyon, photographs and negatives of Tuckup Canyon, and correspondence with Harvey Butchart and O. Dock Marston. -- Deaccessioned and transferred to Cline Library, Northern Arizona University, February 2017.

-The Colton Family Manuscript Collection finding guide is currently being reviewed for accuracy and usability.
+The Colton Family collection finding guide is currently being reviewed for accuracy and usability.
 The collection consists of the papers of Harold S. Colton, Mary-Russell Ferrell Colton, and their son, J. Ferrell Colton.
 Topics covered include genealogy, art, zoology, anthropology and archaeology, as well as sailing and family vacations.

 MS-208 Kate T. Cory collection - 1905-1912 (PDF)